-If you don't want a free glucometer, you pay the full cost of the glucometer yourself.
-You may submit a claim under the medical benefits for the glucometer, but all medical benefit rules apply and you may not be paid back for the full amount - any applicable cost-sharing for durable medical equipment applies (see the Summary of benefits starting on page B-2).
+If you don't want to use one of the Fund's free glucometers, you have to pay the full cost of the glucometer up front.
+You may submit a claim under the medical benefits for the glucometer, but you may not be reimbursed for the full amount (see the cost-sharing required for durable medical equipment see page B-5).